kyamazaki10/bookdown/README.md

 ## 2016

 ##### December
+* The Island of Dr. Moreau - H.G.
+Wells
 * The Time Machine - H.G.
 Wells
 * Born to Run - Bruce Springsteen
 * The Crucible - Arthur Miller